edenpessach/docs.getcloudify.org/content/plugins/using-plugins.md

 ### Process Overview

 ### Configuring Plugins
 To configure a plugin to work with your application, you ensure that required application-specific details, for example login credentials, are accessible to the plugin.

-There are three methods you can use to achieve this.
+There are three methods you can use to configure your plugin.
+You can find the configuration requirements for the plugin that is relevant to your environment in the configuration section of the documentation for your specific plugin.

-* Point to the secret storage in which the credentials are configured.
+* Point to the secrets store in which the credentials are configured.
 This method enables you to store sensitive information such as login usernames and passwords that you might not want to expose to users who can access the details of the plugin in a secret safe.
-When a deployment is being executed, the plugin retrieves the data from the secret storage.
+When a deployment is being executed, the plugin retrieves the data from the secrets store.
+For the OpenStack example, see

 * Point to a blueprint inputs file in which the details are specified.
+For the OpenStack plugin, the file is ```~/openstack-config.json```.

 * Specify the pathfile of the required inputs.
+For the OpenStack example, see

 ### Uploading Plugins to Cloudify Manager